ortsevlised/testrail-integration/README.md

 ## Support

-For additional help or to report issues you can reach me at jorge@automationqa.tech# testrail-integration
+For additional help or to report issues you can reach me at jorge@automationqa.tech